vladimirc81/rosselsprung/README.md

 If app notice that there is no tables - it run updates.
 Each time app.py runs REST API (before it run) - code check if there is postgress.

-I did not to use circuitbreakers and backoff python library.
+I did not use circuitbreakers and backoff python library.
-Usually it is rl good practice in this cases.
+Usually it is rl good practice to use if we have DB.